 In order to access your online course, you will need to have a computer with:

-Two weeks before your course starts, you will receive an email with login information and details about ordering the textbook online.
+One week before your course starts, you will receive an email with login information and details about ordering the textbook online.
 The text required is Fall Prevention Programming, (2nd edition), by Dr. Vicky Scott.
-The textbook will be available August 1st from www.amazon.com.
+The textbook is available from the print-on-demand service lulu.com.

 Evaluation for the Canadian Fall Prevention Curriculum online course is through completion of a pre-test and post-test and the submission of a completed Program Implementation Worksheet.
 These pieces of assessment are not graded, rather marked as complete or incomplete.
 All three pieces must be completed in order to receive a certificate of completion.